colinnewell/Test-Postgresql58/README.md

 Authors
 -------

-Toby Corkindale, Kazuho Oku, and various contributors.
+Colin Newell, Toby Corkindale, Kazuho Oku, and various contributors.

 Copyright and License
 ---------------------

+Current version copyright © 2016 Colin Newell

-This version copyright © 2011-2014 Toby Corkindale.
+Forked from Test::PostgreSQL at version 1.06 which was copyright © 2011-2016 Toby Corkindale.

 Versions 0.09 and earlier were copyright (C) 2009 Cybozu Labs, Inc.